librecores/librecores-web/site/sitecontent/community-hub.md

   [web interface](https://lists.librecores.org/listinfo/discussion), which
   also hosts the archives.

   Some questions are better suited for real-time chat.
-Most people use IRC for that, and you can find many people hanging out on the #fossi channel on freenode.
+You will find many LibreCores users and developers in the [LibreCores Gitter channel](https://gitter.im/librecores/Lobby)

+  There is also a LibreCores presence on IRC through the #librecores channel on freenode.
   You can connect either with a IRC client like [Hexchat](https://hexchat.github.io/), or use a [web interface](https://webchat.freenode.net/#fossi) to connect directly from your browser.